GUO-Zhou/Guo-Zhou.github.io/README.md

-# Guo Zhou Multi-modal Data Learning
-## Identification and delineation of municipal solid waste from VHR images
+# Identification and delineation of municipal solid waste (MSW)
-###
+## Monitoring municipal solid waste (MSW) with remote sensing images is of great significance to urban environment and well-beings of city residences.
+Existing studies have employed very-high-resolution (VHR) images for identifying MSWs.
+However, automating such a task is challenging due to the complexed and irregular spectra and geometry characteristics of MSWs.
+In this letter, a novel approach which adopts a dual-branch network and an encoder-decoder architecture, named SCED-Net, to improve the identification and delineation of MSW is proposed...